-I love the brand Jovial for gluten-free pastas!
+I love the brand Jovial for gluten-free pastas.
 They have several different varieties, but they all cook and taste just like regular pasta.
 I also love Andean Dream and Olo brands for pasta without wheat.
-Any noodle shape would work for this recipe, so pick your favorite and enjoy!
+Any type of pasta would work for this recipe, so pick your favorite and enjoy!

 Here are some of my favorite beet recipes:

 - Creamy Vegan Butternut Squash Pasta with Caramelized Onions

 - Easy No-Boil Vegan Baked Ziti with Veggies – One Dish!

 - Roasted Spaghetti Squash with Black Lentils and Creamy Marinara Sauce

 - Caramelized Onion Apple Pasta with Sage

 - Pasta Fresca